 To identify needs, Excellerate must listen, whether it’s to the regional data provided by Hark or the insights that come from those facing or working with those who face the greatest challenges in Northwest Arkansas.

 We are always interested in hearing the stories from those on the front-line, especially those related to our initiatives.

-For more than 20 years, Excellerate has made grants to non-profit organizations that provide the most sought-after services to our community.
+For 25 years, Excellerate has made grants to non-profit organizations that provide the most sought-after services to our community.
 But as we look forward, we can see additional ways to support Northwest Arkansas: community funds, program-related investments, incubation processes, and more.

 Excellerate does not have funding cycles, so inquiries can be made at any time through our contact form.
 However, unsolicited briefs or proposals are not accepted.

 Those who submit inquiries should note the following:

 + Excellerate focuses on a specific region and population, as described in What We Do.

 + Excellerate’s current initiatives are an excellent guide to the types of inquiries that will be well-received.